NBM69/tortoolkit/readme.md

 # TorToolkit Telegram Bot
 Torrent & YT-DL Leech Bot

+I don't recommend you to use this, since the author of the original repository wishes to create a seperate repository with added Heroku support.
+Please respect his wishes and don't use this repo.
+If you really need to use TTK, you can, just putting it out there.

 ## Deploy via Heroku
 - Fork this repository
 - Before deploy, you should change the configs.